alrick/reddrop/README.md

 #### Configure permissions
 There is two permissions that you can manage : "Reddrop consult projectfolders" which allows consulting linked Dropboxs and "Reddrop interact projectfolders" which allows to add and remove files in the linked Dropboxs.

-In order to modify this permissions, simply go to Administration -> Roles and permissions.
+In order to modify this permissions, simply go to _Administration -> Roles and permissions_.
 They are grouped as "Reddrop".

 #### Configure generated folders
 As an admin, you can configure folders that are generated in the user's Dropbox when they Reddrop a project.